 You’ll find a range of hotels, studios and apartments available.
 The best time to visit is during the dry season, which runs from December to April.

 - Living In Costa Rica – a detailed expat guide to moving to and living in Costa Rica

 - The Best Places To Live In Costa Rica As An Expat

-- For more information on moving to Costa Rica visit our Costa Rica page
+- For more information on moving to Costa Rica, see all our Costa Rica articles

 - Didn’t find what you were looking for or need further advice?
-Comment with your question below and we will do our best to help.
+Comment with your question below, and we will do our best to help.